Wheatus: 2014–present: Sixth studio album, classic lineup reunion

-Brendan B. Brown performing with Wheatus at the Wonder Bar in Asbury Park, NJ, on March 21, 2025.

 Since 2014, Wheatus has been in the process of recording a sixth studio album.
 Tentatively titled Beasts of the Unknown, Brown has stated that the direction of the record will be "80's metal", inspired by the bands he grew up listening to as a teenager.
 The first track from the album, "Zelda", first appeared in the band's live setlist in late 2014.
 Recording was due to take place in late 2015, until plans for a tour celebrating the fifteenth anniversary of their debut album were announced.
-During this time, drummer William Tully left and Leo Freire replaced him.
+During this time, drummer William Tully left, and Leo Freire replaced him.
 Joey Slater also replaced Karlie Bruce after she left for a second time.
-Wheatus then toured with Busted on their Pigs Can Fly arena tour.
+Wheatus then toured with Busted on their 2016 Pigs Can Fly arena tour.

 In late 2016, Brown stated in an interview, "Album [seven] is almost ready to be recorded, and we'll be working on that over the winter and hope to have that done by 2017".
-He also mentioned that twenty songs had been written for the release, and the band were aiming to record them all before the start of the year.
+He also mentioned that twenty songs had been written for the release, and the band was aiming to record them all before the start of the year.
 "Tipsy" was released as the album's lead single on December 22, 2016.
 After announcing a further UK tour for April and May 2017, Brown stated that recording had again halted.
 During this time, keyboardist Mark Palmer left the band, with Brandon Ticer brought in as his replacement.
 Karlie Bruce returned on backing vocals after a three-year absence, joining Gabrielle Sterbenz and Joey Slater.
 On June 8, 2018, "Lullaby" was released as the album's second single.
 A further new song, "Michelle", was first performed live in September 2018.